-- I recommend chilling the bottom pie crust once you’ve placed it in the quarter sheet pan.
-Likewise, if you’re doing a top crust design somewhat similar to mine, I recommend chilling it in the freezer for about 15-30 minutes after cutting out the shapes.
-I found the slightly chilled dough it to be easier to handle and place over top of the chocolate cherry bourbon slab pie filling.
+- I recommend chilling the bottom pie crust once placed in the quarter sheet pan.
+Likewise, if you're doing a top crust design similar to mine, I recommend chilling it in the freezer for 15-30 minutes after cutting out the shapes.
+I found the slightly chilled dough easier to handle and place over the chocolate cherry bourbon slab pie filling.

 - I used Oregon Fruit Products Red Tart Cherries packed in water for this recipe.
 I know some people turn up their noses when it comes to using canned cherries in a cherry pie, but these are packed in water not sugar, and they're awesome.
 Oh, and I'm totally not being paid to say that.
 I just like this brand of cherries a lot!

 - I used the letter "V" from my set of Ateco 1" alphabet cutters for the top pie crust design.
 With my previous two tests of this recipe, I used this cute small cookie cutter I have for making linzer cookies, but I lost it.
 Ugh!